Feb 3, 2025 | By Aaron D. Wersing | Read Time: 2 minutes

 Most private-sector employees have few due process rights.
 This means their employer is free to punish them without notice and without providing them any opportunity for rebuttal or defense.

 Thankfully, United States Code guarantees federal employees due process once they complete their probationary period.
+Agencies must provide notice and a chance to respond before disciplinary action.
+Employees often have the right to union representation and can appeal AWOL decisions through official procedures.

 As a result, your employer generally cannot simply fire you or punish you for being AWOL.
 Instead, they generally have to provide you with: